Status of Ground-Level Ozone in B.C. (2016-2018)

 - Prior to determining management levels, jurisdictions have the option of adjusting their air zone metric values to remove such external influences.
 These arrangements aim to ensure that jurisdictions are responsible for managing only the emissions sources they can control.

-- Eight days were flagged as exceptional events as a result of suspected wildfire influence at two monitoring stations in B.C. for the 2015-2017 reporting period (Agassiz and Hope).
+- Wildfire influences were determined for two monitoring sites (Mission and Hope) in B.C. on a total of thirteen days for the 2016-2018 reporting period.
 The daily concentrations for these days were removed from the calculations of management levels, resulting in a change from red to orange for the Lower Fraser Valley management level for ground-level ozone.